-They freeze quite well and doesn’t seem to have their flavor or texture significantly impacted in the process.
+They freeze quite well and freezing doesn’t seem to negatively impact their flavor or texture.

 You can also dehydrate chicken of the woods, but we recommend freezing as the best long-term storage method to preserve the best flavor and texture.

 Now for our favorite chicken of the woods recipe…

 - 1 cup flour organic all purpose for frying mix + 1/2 cup for "dredging" your mushrooms explained in instructions) (you can also use a whole wheat flour such as organic white whole wheat)

 - 1/2 teaspoon baking powder